Where Does Pollution Come From?

 Almost every street, lawn, driveway, rooftop, and parking lot is connected to a storm drain.
 When it rains, stormwater flows over these surfaces and mixes with pollutants such as spilled motor oil, pet waste, fertilizers, pesticides, paint, grease, and litter.
 This polluted stormwater runoff then flows directly to our local waterways, which eventually flow to the Potomac River and the Chesapeake Bay.

-A Total Maximum Daily Load (TMDL) is a pollution budget, or “diet”, for a body of water.
+A Total Maximum Daily Load (TMDL) is a pollution budget for a body of water.
 The TMDL represents the maximum amount of a pollutant that can occur in a waterbody while still meeting its water quality standards.
-Visit the Total Maximum Daily Load (TMDL) page and the Stormwater Infrastructure Projects page to learn about what the City is doing to improve water quality in our streams and rivers, and the Chesapeake Bay.
+Visit the Total Maximum Daily Load (TMDL) page to learn more about the City's strategies to clean up the Bay.

 The City also participates in the Virginia Conservation Assistance Program (VCAP), which is an urban cost-share program that provides financial incentives and technical assistance to property owners that install Best Management Practices (BMPs) in Virginia’s Chesapeake Bay watershed.